 ‘People use caste card when they fail to get ticket based on their work,’ says Nitin Gadkari

-The minister said reservation alone cannot ensure the complete development of a social and economically backward classes.
+The minister said reservation alone cannot ensure the complete development of socially and economically backward classes.

 Union Transport Minister Nitin Gadkari on Monday said reservation was necessary for the progress of socially and economically backward classes, but reservation alone cannot ensure their complete development, PTI reported.